F1 cancels season-opening Australian GP amid virus concerns - WHIZ News

 Asked why he thought organizers were persisting with the race, Hamilton said “cash is king.”

+After the cancellation, he said in a social media post that “this is the right decision.”

+“No one wants this, we all want to get in our cars and get racing, but we have to be realistic and we must put health and safety first,” Hamilton said.
+“The reality is, this is really serious with people dying every day, lots of people ill … many people being affected financially and emotionally.”

-Carey refuted that on Friday, saying if that was the case, the Australian GP wouldn’t have been canceled.
+Carey on Friday dismissed the “cash is king” comment, saying if that was the case, the Australian GP wouldn’t have been canceled.

-Members of the U.S.-backed Haas team had also been in isolation but they were cleared after tests, with Australian GP organizers saying state health authorities had confirmed only one positive case in eight F1-related tests conducted so far.
+Members of the U.S.-backed Haas team had also been in isolation but they were cleared after tests.
+Local health authorities confirmed only one positive case in eight F1-related tests conducted so far.

 Most people quickly recover from the virus after experiencing only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.